germ-mark/multi-mls-id/draft-xue-multi-mls.md

 # Send Group Operation

-MMLS designates each constituent MLS group as the send group for a particular AS credential.
-Within this send group, we impose these additional
-rules:
+An MLS sender group operates in the following constrained way:
+  * The creator of the group, occupying leaf index 0, is the designated sender
   * Participants only accept MLS commits and application messages authored by the designated sender.
-    * If a commit updates the designated sender's credential, MMLS must authorize the replacement credential as a sender for this MLS group.
-    *
-  * The designated sender may additionlly accept proposal messages from all participants.
+  * The designated sender may accept proposal messages from all participants.

-Participants can use the MLS proposal to update their leaf keys and credentials.

 In this way, the MLS send group allows the sender to encrypt messages to a a set of recipients the sender chooses (by authoring commits), and update the recipient list and recipients' key material transparently to all recipients through the use of MLS operations.

+Assuming an honest designated sender, participants who agree to operate the group under these constraints will agree on group state.

+(A dishonest sender can send different commits to different participants.
+The MMLS layer can help participants gossip about the commits they see in their own send groups)

 # MMLS functions

-The primary requirement of MMLS is that for a given MLS group, it adjudicates the designated sender credential(s) so that the send group policies can be correctly applied, including updates to the designated sender's leafNode.
+~~The primary requirement of MMLS is that for a given MLS group, it adjudicates the designated sender credential(s) so that the send group policies can be correctly applied, including updates to the designated sender's leafNode.~~

+(An MMLS layer atop these send groups can provide further structure by relating send groups
+* A recipient _R_ in a send group _A_ can reply-all by creating their own send group containing the same participants, and initialized with secrets exported from group _A_.
+)

 # Conventions and Definitions